Menu

 Through Economics and Business, students learn how decisions are made by individuals, businesses, and governments, and the economic and business systems that affect daily life.
 They also develop financial literacy and decision-making skills.

-Key Skills Developed in HaSS
+Key Skills Developed in HASS

-HaSS aims to build students’ capacity in:
+HASS aims to build primary students’ capacity in:

 Connection to General Capabilities

-The HaSS learning area strongly supports the development of the Australian Curriculum's General Capabilities, helping students gain transferable skills that are essential for life and work in the 21st century.
+The HASS learning area strongly supports the development of the Australian Curriculum's General Capabilities, helping students gain transferable skills that are essential for life and work in the 21st century.
 These capabilities include:

 • Critical and Creative Thinking: Encouraging students to think deeply about historical events, geographical phenomena, and societal structures.